Skip to Content

 Apple Oatmeal Cookies!
 Oatmeal cookies are even better when they’re loaded with chunks of fresh apple and iced with an apple glaze.
 I use a secret ingredient to amp up the apple flavor.

-rows of iced apple oatmeal cookies on a cooling rack
+apple oatmeal cookies on a cooling rack.

 It took three rounds of recipe testing to get these cookies just right.
 Sure, I could’ve just put chopped apples into oatmeal cookie dough and called it a day.
 But I honestly try to create the best version of a recipe before I decide it is “blog worthy”.